 Occupied Palestinian Territories

-With a recent surge in violence, famine remains an imminent threat across the Gaza strip.
+With a recent surge in violence, famine in Gaza remains an imminent threat.
 Conflict is continuing to destroy livelihoods, with approximately 1.9 million people – 90% of people in Gaza – having fled their homes as of October 2024.

 Food systems have been destroyed, access to essential goods has been restricted, and humanitarian access has been blocked.
 The situation is critical – between November 2024 and April 2024, 876,000 people in Gaza are projected to face emergency levels of food insecurity.